mgatelabs/PhonePiper/README.md

 # FFBExecute
 Set of scripts to control FFBE for TMR farming

-This is a bit of a weekend project, but I learned of the power of ADB and I though, its time to get those TMRs i'm missing.
+This is a bit of a weekend project, but I learned of the power of ADB and I thought, its time to get those TMRs i'm missing.
 You will need android studio and android debgging tools in order for this to function.

 This is currently built for my phone, the Axon7 and will not work with any other device.